AdoriZahard/hi3er/docs/index.md

 **Petals in the Wind**: When red and blue taint triggers Blending, enemies within 8m are dealt 1200%/500% ATK of Adaptive DMG; CD: 3s.
 Also taints yourself purple for 15s, increasing the effect of red, yellow, and blue taint by 40%.
 Triggering it again resets the duration. | Optional

 !!! note
-    Red & Hot is the absolute first priority, followed by Black & Dark.
+    Red & Hot is the absolute first priority to get and to upgrade to +3, followed by Black & Dark.
 Petals in the Wind is a risky gamble to try and get unless you have no other better doors.

-####<p align="center">Pardofelis - Signet of Reverie (6th Core)</p>
+####<p align="center">Kalpas - Signet of Decimation (Felis Shop Signets)</p>

 Signet | Priority
 - | :----:
-**Neighborhood Chatters**: Every 100 Shiny Silvers obtained this round boost max HP by 25 and max SP by 1. | 1st **Motto of Meow**: Every 100 Shiny Silvers obtained this round boost Total DMG by 1%. | 2nd **Back-Curled Tail**: Every 100 Shiny Silvers obtained this round boost Physical and Elemental DMG by 0.8%. | 3rd **Nexus Signet 1: Empty Dreams, Self, Set, and Joy**: |
+**Blade, Grave and Scar**: Every 100 HP loss boosts Total DMG by 1.0%. | 1st **Bone, Blood and Ribbon**: Every 100 HP loss boosts Physical & Elemental DMG by 0.8%. | 2nd

 !!! note
-    Pardo's core is not necessary to get.
-You want to aim for her Max HP signet.
+    Between either, choose one.
+For Kalpas purposes, you'll have to use BR to reduce your HP to below 100, so don't forget that.
+In regards to Core, Eden 1st Core is more helpful.

 ####<p align="center">Eden - Signet of Gold (Felis Shop Signets)</p>